MichaelM3/nvim/README.md

 # MY NVIM REPO

-### Guided nvim repo, some of my own custome remaps, but the base of this
-### repo was copied from following the primeagens youtube videos.
+### Guided nvim repo, some of my own custom remaps, but the base of this repo was copied from following the primeagens youtube videos.